inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 9. Set up you cross connect / patch panel management - [see here](../features/patch-panels.md)
 10. Read up on [the new skinning features](../features/skinning.md) and see if you need to update / duplicate any skinned files.

+You will note from the above that a number of features have been deprecated in favor of doing it in new ways.
+Our advice is to keep both v3 and v4 live in parallel and then migrate services piece meal.
+That way your route server configuration can continue pulling from v3 until you have set-up the v4 method.
+Just ensure that people do not make customer changes in either IXP Manager during this period (or, if they do, do it in both!).

 ## Duplicating the Database

 As we're installing in parallel, we want to duplicate the database.